Visit Pobble

 This is simply not the case!

 A minimum of 25% of Year 6 settings will be selected for statutory external moderation sessions.
-These sessions take place in June, with the earliest notification being May 17th.
+These sessions take place in June, ahead of the statutory teacher assessment deadline set by the Standards and Testing Agency.
 External moderation gives confidence that schools’ teacher assessment judgements are accurate and consistent with national standards.
 This collaborative process provides teachers a chance to celebrate their writers and discuss judgements on pupils’ performance against the requirements of the KS2 Teacher Assessment frameworks.

 So, what do I need to do to prepare in case you are selected as part of this 25%?